Code-Institute-Submissions/interactive-frontend-4/README.md

 I have got that by leaving the canvas on the index.html file but the functions of the game are not working.
 With the same example of game I made the game work and it's fully responsive .

 **Checklist for the Zombie component**
-* Must be a SVG or Gif graphic
+* Must be a SVG or PNG graphic
 * Icon that it's easy to recognise

 ### Code Structure